Raina822/Java-Frameworks-Project/README.md

 >>
 >> line 19 - Changed the h1 title to "Home"
 >>
->> line 21 - Changed the h2 title to "Repair and Replacement"
+>> line 21 - Changed the h2 title to "Replacement Parts"
 >>
->> line 53 - Changed the h2 title to "Accessories and Retail"
+>> line 53 - Changed the h2 title to "Repairs and Installs"

 > D) Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.